 Sec.
-14-241 – Executing turn from wrong lane or contrary to traffic control devices
+14-241 – Executing turn from the wrong lane or contrary to traffic control devices

 Sec.
-14-249 – Failure to obey signal at railroad crossing
+14-249 – Failure to obey signal at a railroad crossing

 Sec.
-14-250 – Failure to stop at railroad crossing by school bus, commercial motor vehicle carrying flammable or explosive substance, taxicab, motor vehicle in livery service, motor bus, motor vehicle used for the transportation of school children
+14-250 – Failure to stop at a railroad crossing by school bus, a commercial motor vehicle carrying flammable or explosive substance, taxicab, motor vehicle in livery service, motorbus, motor vehicle used for the transportation of school children

 Sec.
 14-298 – Failure to observe parkway or expressway restrictions

 Sec.
 14-299 – Failure to obey traffic control signal light

 Sec.
 14-301 – Failure to obey stop sign

 Sec.
 14-302 – Failure to obey a yield sign

 Sec.
 14-304 – Operating a vehicle through pedestrian safety zone